How we handle privacy complaints (for individual customers).

 The Hire and Rental Industry Association Ltd (HRIA) sees the importance of privacy to the organisation, its customers and other stakeholders.
 As such the HRIA is committed to protecting the privacy of the personal information that we hold.
 This is part of our organisations:

-- Legal obligations under the Privacy Act 1988
+- a.
+Legal obligations under the Privacy Act 1988

 The HRIA places high priority on effectively dealing with any complaints dealing about privacy that you may have.

 At all times the conduct under this policy will be governed by the following principles:

 - a.
 All complaints will be treated seriously

 - b.
 All complaints will be dealt with promptly